PDPA Compliance11 min read30 April 2026

 How ComplyHQ Helps

-ComplyHQ provides a data transfer mapping tool that helps you inventory all cross-border flows, identify compliance gaps, and generate the necessary contractual documentation.
-Our template library includes PDPA-compliant data processing agreements, ASEAN model contractual clauses, and intra-group transfer agreements.
+ComplyHQ provides a data transfer mapping tool that helps you inventory all cross-border flows, spot compliance gaps, and generate the necessary contractual documentation.
+Our template library includes PDPA-compliant DPAs, ASEAN MCCs, and intra-group transfer agreements.

 Start your free compliance assessment at ComplyHQ to identify your cross-border data transfer risks.